All about Closure of Companies

 - The previous two fiscal years had no substantial accounting transactions from it.

-- a company in default that hasn’t submitted annual reports and financial statements in at least two years.
+- A company in default that hasn’t submitted annual reports and financial statements in at least two years.

 How to achieve a company’s dormant status: